Newton Mearns: Religion

 Newton Mearns has four Church of Scotland churches, a Baptist church, a Catholic church, two synagogues, and a mosque.
+In November 2023 the minister and "the vast majority of elders & many in the congregation of Maxwell Mearns Castle Church" ceded from Maxwell Mearns Parish Church (on theological grounds) to form Newton Mearns Free Church, in the process of affiliating with the Free Church of Scotland.

 The town is home to around 25% of Scotland's entire Jewish community.

-Jonny Giff if the leader of the local protestant organisation and hosts an annual street party for fundraising.

 Leisure

 Newton Mearns contains a number of parks, including Broom/Broomburn Park, Mearns/Shawwood Park, Crookfur Park & Parklands Country Club, and the town is adjacent to Rouken Glen Park with its boating pond, gardens and leisure facilities.
 There are numerous golf clubs, a golf academy, a tennis club, bowling club and rugby club.
 A public swimming pool and leisure centre is located at Eastwood Park in nearby Giffnock, and the swimming pool and sports centre at Eastwood High School is open to the public.
 Between Mearns and Barrhead lie the former reservoirs and water runs of the Gorbals Water Works, pioneered in the 19th century, before the building of the Loch Katrine Water Works.
 The reservoirs and surrounding parklands now form the Dams to Darnley Country Park.

-The biggest football club near Newton Mearns is the Junior club, Pollok F.C.
-The club's home stadium is situated in Auldhouse, Glasgow.
+The biggest football clubs near Newton Mearns are Pollok F.C.
+(Newlands, southern Glasgow) and Arthurlie F.C.
+(Barrhead), both of which are members of the West of Scotland Football League having previously been among the leading clubs of the Scottish Junior Football Association, West Region.
+Local team (albeit playing home matches in Govan) St Cadoc's Y.C. joined the West of Scotland setup in 2020 and quickly rose through the divisions, finishing above both Pollok and Arthurlie in 2023–24.
 Newton Mearns also has an amateur football club, Newton Mearns Rovers AFC; Established in 1962, the club competes in the Caledonian Amateur Football League.
 Newton Mearns has a Freemasons' lodge, Lodge Newton Mearns No 1706, that meets in the Fairweather Hall on Barrhead Road.